StiVit/Pong_AI/README.md

    python main.py
    ```

-2. Use the arrow keys or a designated control scheme to play against the AI.
+2. Use the w and s keys to play against the AI.

 3. Observe the AI's performance improve as it learns from each game.

 ## NEAT Configuration

-The `neat-config.txt` file contains adjustable parameters for the NEAT algorithm, including:
+The `config.txt` file contains adjustable parameters for the NEAT algorithm, including:
 - **Population size**
 - **Fitness function**
 - **Mutation rates**